-Sexist, objectifying, and violent language is everywhere right now—you can’t turn on a TV or even sit at a coffee shop without hearing people discussing it.
+Sexist language that belittles or objectifies women is everywhere right now—you can’t turn on a TV or even sit at a coffee shop without hearing people discussing it.
 And although it’s a very adult topic, your kids are listening, watching how you respond, and taking it all in.
 They’re also having their own conversations about it with their peers.
 As with any sensitive topic, parents can and should tackle the subject with their kids directly.
 But how can you do this in an age-appropriate and helpful way?

 When girls witness these attitudes and behavior being written off as normal, there are serious and lasting consequences.
 Without even realizing it, they start focusing more time on how they look than exploring how they think or what they can do.
 The clothing they gravitate toward, even when very young, may emphasize sexuality more than comfort or individual expression.
 Girls may mistreat their bodies in order to attain the physique deemed most desirable by our culture.
-Most devastating of all, aggressive and objectifying language creates an environment in which people are less likely to speak up when they experience sexual harassment or violence.
+Most devastating of all, aggressive and belittling language creates an environment in which girls are less likely to speak up and share their ideas, less likely to think they're qualified for powerful jobs, and less likely to report instances of sexual harassment or violence.
 (Seventy-one percent of workplace sexual harassment goes unreported, as do 74 percent of sexual assaults.)
-Often girls and women worry they are in part to blame, or don’t want to look like they’re “attention seeking” or “making a big deal over nothing.”
+Often girls and women worry they are in part to blame or don’t want to look like they’re “attention-seeking” or “making a big deal over nothing.”

 Having these conversations with your children is essential because we can and must do better—for our girls, for our boys, for all of us.
 Here are a few ways you can tackle the topic and give your kids the skills to stand up against sexist, objectifying language and behavior.